missystar/Went/Special SMS.md

 **Class0 / Flash SMS / Popup SMS / Alert SMS**

-This type of SMS is per standard designed to immediately display to the recipient in a pop-up window.
+This type of SMS is per standard designed to immediately display in a pop-up window.
 >A short message of class 0 indicates that this message is to be displayed on the MS immediately and a message delivery report is to be sent back to the SC.
 The message does not have to be saved in the MS or on the SIM card (unless selected to do so by the mobile user).

 On most phones such messages cannot be saved.
 Those SMS are not dangerous.
-We're **NOT** adding any detection mechanism for stuff which is popping up on your screen anyway.
+We're **NOT** adding any detection mechanism for stuff which is popping up on your screen.